-Special Event organizers must comply with the Minnesota Food Code and the List of Minimum Requirements for Serving Food at Special Events.
+Special Event organizers must comply with the Minnesota Food Code and the Food Safety Requirements for Food Sampling and Give-Away Events and Requirements for Outdoor Dispensing of Foods Under a University Food Permit.
 In addition:

 When a University Food Permit is not required:

-- Private events, which must be contracted according to Administrative Policy: Using and Leasing University Real Estate
+- Private events, which must be contracted according to Administrative Policy: Use and Lease of Real Estate

 - Events for which the food is prepared entirely by the University Dining Service